John Locke (Lost)

 John Locke is a fictional character played by Terry O'Quinn on the ABC television series Lost.
 He is named after the English philosopher of the same name.
 In 2007, O'Quinn won the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for his portrayal of Locke.

 Locke is introduced in the first season as a mysterious, intellectual and stoic character with an affinity for living out in the wild and a penchant for hunting and tracking.
 He believes in mystical and spiritual explanations for why things happen on the island due to an objective "miracle" happening to him after the crash of Oceanic 815.
+His eccentric and at times selfish behaviour results in him being repeatedly distrusted by the other survivors.
 His stoicism and mystical outlook dominate his character and are the basis for many of his relationships and interactions on the show.

 Arc

 Prior to the crash

 John Locke was born to teenager Emily Locke on May 30, 1956.
 In his early years he showed extreme promise in his intelligence.
 After being placed in government care as a ward of the state he found himself in a variety of foster homes.
 He was visited in one such home by Richard Alpert (Nestor Carbonell), who described Locke as "extremely special".
 Locke had a number of foster siblings over the years: Jeannie, who died as a child when she fell off of a set of monkey bars; Melissa, who was prone to bullying John; and an unnamed brother with whom Locke played the game Mouse Trap.

 At age 16, Locke's high school teacher freed him from a locker and took him to his office, and kindly told him that being a sportsman, prom king, and a superhero were simply not who he was.
 Locke angrily replied "Don't tell me what I can't do!"
 It is implied here that Locke disliked being put down more than being physically bullied.
 The phrasing of Locke imploring figures in his life both in the show's present and in his character's past was used repeatedly throughout the series.

 Around 22 years later, Locke was working in a toy store and was visited by his mother, who implied that he was conceived without a father.
 Curious, Locke hired a private investigator to track down the location of his father, Anthony Cooper (Kevin Tighe).
 Cooper welcomed Locke into his life, and the two bonded over hunting trips.
 Cooper soon revealed he needed a kidney transplant and Locke volunteered to donate one of his.
 Following the surgery Cooper abandoned Locke and refused to see him, at which point Locke found out that his father conned him for his kidney.
 Locke became very depressed and eventually sought group therapy, where he met his future girlfriend Helen Norwood (Katey Sagal).
 Helen helped Locke overcome his obsession with his father.
 However, Cooper later came to him for assistance and Locke helped him.
 Helen left Locke as a result.